opengisch/qgis-plugin-ci/README.md

 # QGIS Plugin CI

 Contains scripts to perform automated testing and deployment for QGIS plugins.
-These scripts are written for and tested on GitHub, Travis-CI and Transifex.
+These scripts are written for and tested on GitHub, Travis-CI, github workflows and Transifex.

  - Deploy plugin releases on QGIS official plugin repository
  - Publish plugin in Github releases, option to deploy a custom repository
- - Easily integrated in Travis-CI
+ - Easily integrated in Travis-CI or github workflows
  - Completely handle translations with Transifex:
     - create the project and the languages
     - pull and push translations